COMPETITIVE GOVERNANCE

 Sectors 11,12,13,14, and 15 are considered the Violent Crime Mitigation System.

-Sector 25 CRA's must have a continuously open and rapidly accessible system for authorized law enforcement personnel to gain criminal record information regarding the CRA member's law enforcement encounters.
+Sector 25 CRAs must have a continuously available, rapidly accessible system that allows authorized law enforcement personnel to obtain criminal record information for the CRA member.

-Relevant Violent Crime Mitigation System entities must log all encounters that reach Sector 25 Rating Floor established thresholds within 24 hours.
+Relevant Violent Crime Mitigation System entities must log all encounters that meet or exceed the Sector 25 Rating Floor established thresholds within 24 hours.

 Every person with inherent government authority within the Violent Crime Mitigation System must gain authority from the LEA Sector Board and pledge allegiance to the LEA leadership.